-PhD in Pharmacology
+PhD in Pharmacology & Physiology

-Please note: This degree program does NOT lead to a PharmD and will NOT allow you to be a practicing pharmacist.
+Please note: This degree program does not lead to a PharmD and will not allow you to be a practicing pharmacist.

-- December 1st: Application Deadline
+- December 1st: PhD Application Deadline

-- January – April: Interviews
+- January – March: PhD Interviews*

-- May: Final Admissions Decisions
+- April: Final PhD Admissions Decisions

-- July 1st: Program Starts
+- July 1st: PhD Program Starts

 Eligibility & Application Requirements

 At a minimum, applicants should have a Bachelors degree in a science field (e.g. chemistry, biology, pharmacy, neuroscience, physiological psychology) and a GPA of 3.0 or higher (on a 4.0 scale).
 Our most competitive applicants will have GPAs 3.5 or higher.

-The PhD Program in Pharmacology requires an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal that includes all of the materials on the application checklist.
+The PhD Program in Pharmacology & Physiology requires an online application to be submitted to the Biomedical Graduate Education through the Georgetown Graduate School of Arts and Sciences application portal that includes all of the materials on the application checklist.
 See below for important guidelines and instructions for these materials.